Friday, December 7

 Ukraine’s security service says it thwarted a ‘massive’ cyberattack on the country’s court system.
 Known as the SBU, the service blamed Russia for the attempt.
 In a statement Tuesday, the SBU said hackers used false accounting documents infected with malware to target the data and communication systems of the judiciary.

 Also on Tuesday, Ukraine was caught in a Europe-wide blackout of Facebook service.
 Across Europe, users have logged out of their the social network accounts, and had trouble logging back in, according to Downdetector, a monitoring service.
-Kyiv, Kharkiv, and Kropyvnytskyi were the most affected cities in Ukraine.
+Kyiv, Kharkiv, and Kropyvnytskyi were the most affected cities in Ukraine.in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.

 Without specifying the cost, Nibulon CEO Alexey Vadatursky said: “This port is a great prospect for the development of the entire Kherson region.
 This is an extremely difficult task and very large investments, but our company can do this only in five years.”
 Nibulon has a river fleet of 71 barges and tugboats and is building more vessels at its shipbuilding plant in Mykolaiv.